-On the next page, you will see the Coach and Teacher Partnership Commitments; this form describes the role of the coach and teacher in the first year of the project.
-This form is also available in this manual to review with the teacher at the beginning of the coaching partnership.
+In our list of forms, you will see the Coach and Teacher Partnership Commitments; this form describes the role of the coach and teacher in the first year of the program.
+This form is also available at StepUpAT.org to review with the teacher at the beginning of the coaching partnership.